Half a million people flee their homes in Pakistan’s Punjab to escape flooding

 “Supplies are on the way for the displaced people, and one of the largest rescue and relief operations is still ongoing,” Kathia said.
 He added that authorities made some breaches along the embankment of the Chenab river overnight Wednesday to protect Muzaffargarh city.

+Several nongovernmental organizations including the Markazi Muslim League are also active in the flood-hit areas.

+Taha Muneeb, a spokesperson for the group, told The Associated Press that the group’s 10,000 volunteers are helping ferry people to safety by boat and delivering food and medical supplies.
+The group has provided meals to over 800,000 people and offered medical care to 700,000, he added.

-“Our priority is to save lives as this is the worst flooding in Punjab’s history,” Kathia said, adding that heavy monsoon rains and water released from dams in India have pushed rivers to dangerous levels.
+Heavy monsoon rains and water released from dams in India have pushed rivers to dangerous levels, according to Kathia.

 India sent an alert to Islamabadthrough diplomatic channels Thursday about the possible cross-border flooding.
-It was the third such alert this week.
+It was the third such alert this week, according to the National Disaster Management Authority.

+The authority warned that continued discharge from the Indian dams could further worsen flooding in the Sutlej river and lead to possible flooding in the southern Sindh province.

+A new spell of monsoon rains is expected to persist for another 24 to 48 hours and floodwaters are also likely to surge in the Indus river, it added Thursday.

 “ Overall, 3.8 million people have been affected by the flooding in Punjab,” Javed said in a statement.
 He said the affected include those who suffered damages after their villages were flooded.

-The National Disaster Management Authority on Thursday said the new spell of monsoon rains is expected to persist for another 24 to 48 hours, adding that floodwaters are likely to surge into the Indus river, posing a threat to areas in southern Sindh province.

-The latest floods are the worst since 2022, when climate-induced flooding killed nearly 1,700 people in Pakistan.
+The latest floods are the worst since 2022, when flooding killed nearly 1,700 people in Pakistan.

 Dogar reported from Kasur, Pakistan.
 Associated Press writer Munir Ahmed in Islamabad contributed to this story.